Gurkirat155/Liquity-V2-Governance-Self-fuzzing/SelfFuzzing/Readme.md

-# 📄 Shadow Fuzzing Suite for Liquity v2 Governance
+# 📄 Fuzzing Suite for Liquity v2 Governance

 A structured fuzzing test suite using Echidna and Foundry to validate invariants in the Liquity v2 Governance contract.